ssiarhei115/Face-mask-detection_YOLO8s-VS-FasterRCNN/README.md

 ## Summary

 YOLOv8 showed better results over all criteria used:

-* it spends much less time for trainin
+    * it spends much less time for training (6x advantage)
-* weights file
+    * weights file of YOLO 22.5 MB VS 173 MB for FasterRCNN
-* YOLOv8 provides a bit better mAP50 but this metric values for both models are similar and comparable.
+    * YOLOv8 provides better mAP50 but this metric values for both models are similar and comparable

-Futhermore, the results of mAP computation from scratch are comparable with YOLO results
+Futhermore AP per class & mAP50 computed from scratch are comparable to those values provided by YOLO8s

 ## Libraries & tools used